With the proper use of tax adjustments, deductions and credits, you can be sure that you're only paying the amount of tax that you legally owe.

 Withholding is the process by which you pay your taxes directly to the IRS as you earn your income.
 Your employer can set up your paycheck so that a certain amount of tax is withheld every period.
 If you don't make withholding payments, the IRS might assess a penalty when you file your tax return, since the U.S. uses a "pay-as-you-go" method.

-If you over-withhold your taxes, you'll end up with a refund.
+If you over-withhold your taxes, you'll likely end up with a refund.
 Tempting as it may be to over-withhold and get a large refund, Mendoza says that's not a financially sound policy.
 "If the IRS is writing you a check every year, you've been extending the government an interest-free loan.
 Instead of having the IRS hold your money all year," Mendoza says, "at the very least, you could keep that money in a savings or investment account and earn interest on it.
 At the end of the tax year, you could withdraw that money—with interest—and have the 'rush' of getting an even bigger 'refund' check."